Michael Spinks vs. Gerry Cooney: Background

 Lewis and Spinks then once again entered into talks with Cooney and his manager Dennis Rapaport, with a deal eventually agreed to in early December.
 The deal was met with controversy as it was to take place outside of the unification series Spinks was obligated to compete in as IBF heavyweight champion.
 HBO, who held the American broadcast rights for the series, took the matter to court in hopes of blocking the fight and was successful in doing so when a New York judge granted an injunction that stated that Cooney could not fight Spinks for the IBF title unless he signed on to join the unification series.
 In response, Lewis, hoping to get around the court order, filed an appeal, stating he intended "to go the whole 15 rounds because I'm right."
 In February 1987, after months of legal proceedings, the IBF ordered Spinks to return to the unification series and face their top contender Tony Tucker, though doing so would've only netted Spinks around $400,000, a drastic departure from the millions he was expected to earn in the Cooney fight.
 When Spinks refused the Tucker fight, the IBF officially stripped him of their title on February 26, 1987, and he was subsequently removed from the unification series, with Tucker now pitted against Buster Douglas for the vacant title, though Spinks still held claim to the lineal heavyweight title and held The Ring magazines heavyweight title.
 Lewis derided the IBF's decision "I don't care if it's the WBA, WBC, IBF, XYZ, people don't buy the alphabets." and announced his intent to still pursue both the Cooney fight and a fight with then WBA and WBC champion Mike Tyson afterwards.
 As Spinks and Cooney could still not legally face each other, Spinks' legal team returned to court in early March in hopes of getting the injunction lifted.
-On March 19, a judge lifted lifted the injunction, finally paving a way for the long waited fight to be announced, which was made official a week later.
+On March 19, a judge lifted the injunction, finally paving a way for the long waited fight to be announced, which was made official a week later.
 Despite his long periods of inactivity and having fought less than 90 seconds in a 30-month span, Cooney nevertheless came into the fight as an 8–5 favorite.